mathewdacosta/java-gl-playground/README.md

 # Java GL Playground

-A testing ground for playing with LWJGL and OpenGL.
+A testing ground for playing with LWJGL, OpenGL and GLFW.

 ## Demos